Epileptic Seizures: Studies Show How CBD Can Effectively Help

 Endocannabinoid Signaling & Cannabinoid Therapy in Seizure Regulation

-The endocannabinoid system is known to play a part in countless biological functions, including the regulation of synaptic transmission and the rate at which they fire (Perucca, 2017).
-In our brain, there are neurons responsible for the release of glutamate (excitatory) and GABA (inhibitory), both of which control neuronal excitability.
+The endocannabinoid system plays a part in countless biological functions, including regulating synaptic transmission and the rate at which they fire (Perucca, 2017).
+In our brain, neurons release glutamate (excitatory) and GABA (inhibitory), which control neuronal excitability.

 Studies have shown the body’s endogenously produced cannabinoid anandamide is reduced in cerebral spinal fluid in some epileptic patients, indicating an imbalance of the endocannabinoid system is responsible for the dysregulation that causes seizures (Romigi et al., 2010).